RIT-Launch-Initiative/FSW/README.md

 # Launch Flight Software
 Current source code for Launch's custom flight hardware utilizing Zephyr RTOS.
 This includes but is not limited to the Backplane (modules), GRIM and POTATO.

+## Coding Standards
+This project follows specific coding standards for consistency.
+See the [.codingstandards.md](.codingstandards.md) file for detailed information.

 ## Ways to Compile FSW Applications
 There are 3 different ways to compile a project:
 - Run make <name of project> from the root of the repository.